vahancho/nkar/README.md

 # Nkar image comparison and differences highlighting API (C++)
-Nkar is an image processing and comparison utility.
-It uses pixel-to-pixel comparison of two images of the same size to identify their differences and generate contours to highlights the different areas.
+Nkar (armenian: նկար) is an image processing and comparison utility.
+The comparison of two images of the same size based on comparing each pixel of one image with the corresponding pixel of another one.
+After all differences are identified, algorithm generates contours of the areas of differences.
+These contours (polygons) used to highlight the differences.

+According to [stb single-file public domain libraries](https://github.com/nothings/stb) we use for image loading/decoding/saving the following image formats are supported: JPG, PNG, TGA, BMP, PSD, GIF, HDR, PIC.

 [![Build Status](https://travis-ci.org/vahancho/nkar.svg?branch=master)](https://travis-ci.org/vahancho/nkar)
 [![Build status](https://ci.appveyor.com/api/projects/status/gh9v3ynrm1dt1w7t/branch/master?svg=true)](https://ci.appveyor.com/project/vahancho/nkar/branch/master)

 ### Installation

 No installation required.
-Just compile *color.h(.cpp), image.h(.cpp), point.h(.cpp) and comparator.h(.cpp)* in your project and use `nkar::Comparator` class to compare two images.
+Just copy and compile *color.h(.cpp), image.h(.cpp), point.h(.cpp) and comparator.h(.cpp)* from the src/ directory in your project and use `nkar::Comparator` class to compare two images.

 ### Prerequisites